Isleham: History

 Its name seems to come from Anglo-Saxon Gísla hám = "the home of the hostages".
 It seems that in Anglo-Saxon societies the position of a hostage from one political group held by another political group, was sometimes more or less voluntary, and the meaning of the word could slip into "representative".

-On 3 May 1850 preacher Charles Spurgeon was baptised in the river Lark.
-To this day, a stone marks the location.

 The Priory of St Margaret of Antioch was founded in the village in 1090.
 It was always an alien priory run directly from France and, as such, was dissolved in 1414.
 It was later used as a barn and is now looked after by English Heritage.

-St Andrew's parish church is the burial site for important ancestors of the Peyton family.
-Many visitors who have Peyton ancestors visit the church throughout the year, and obtain rubbings of the famous brasses decorating the Peyton monuments.
+St Andrew's parish church is a Grade I listed building.
+It was the burial site for ancestors of the Peyton family.
+Descendants of Peytons visit the church and obtain rubbings of the brasses decorating the Peyton monuments.
 The church continues to be restored with the help of donations from Peyton families in the UK and USA.
 Isleham Hall on West Street is a building associated with the Peyton family, and dating from the 16th century.

+On 3 May 1850 Baptist preacher Charles Spurgeon was baptised in the river Lark.
+A stone marks the location.

 Culture

 In 1975 Mary Chamberlain published the book Fenwomen, an account of the lives of women in the village of Gislea - which was a pseudonym for Isleham.

-In 2015, English rapper Dirty Dike released his fourth album which included a track entitled 'Isleham Swamp'.
+In 2015, English rapper Dirty Dike released his fourth album which included a track entitled "Isleham Swamp".
 Dirty Dike has referenced Cambridgeshire and the Fenland in several of his tracks.